You will find various 3D Models and prints that I have made.

 Wire management to relieve cable pressure on Ethernet Switch

-I have left and right version of a 45degree angle for holding grill skewers that are around 6mm so some work will be needing to be done to fit . hole is smaller than I needed, as the skewers are of varying size I made the hole to tightly fit the smallest I found.
+I have left and right versions of a 45degree angle for holding grill skewers that are around 6mm so some work will be needing to be done to fit. the hole is smaller than I needed, as the skewers are of varying sizes I made the hole to tightly fit the smallest I found.

 Cut four skewers so they end up as tall as your filament tubes, once heated the heat will raise the roof up.
 I connected the side skewers with another skewer to make them sturdier.

-Once the 4 parts on unit make a tent shape out of them, some duct tape works good, just make sure no sticky tape part is left out as the emergency tent will want to stick to them.
+Once the 4 parts on the unit make a tent shape out of them, some duct tape works well, just make sure no sticky tape part is left out as the emergency tent will want to stick to them.

 I then added 4 magnets to each corner.
 The corners should be at the Hight of the filament tubes.
 Once closed and heated the heat will raise the roof up, so do not worry.

-I used one blanket for the back and left side. (using magnet to attach)
+I used one blanket for the back and left side. (using a magnet to attach)

 Then one blanket for the roof and right side.